CalvinG-Analytics/Projects-Portfolio/ClassProjects/BayesianBandwidth/README.md

 The Bayes Rule: $P(A \mid B) = \frac{P(B \mid A)  P(A)}{P(B)}$

-If we use a Gaussian Kernel in the KDE, where
+If we use a Gaussian Kernel in the KDE:
 $K(u) = \frac{1}{\sqrt{2\pi}} \exp({\frac{-u^2}{2}})$

-Results in the KDE resembling a Gaussian likelihood:
+The resulting KDE resembles a Gaussian likelihood:

 $$